 |I am not sure about the species though, but they are found in abundance in the Andaman Sea.|

 This was one of my cutest experience ever.
-Given the fact how much I fear water, this was certainly too big for me – standing stagnant, somewhere in the middle of the sea, on a rickety boat, not knowing what creature might pop up from anywhere.
+Given the fact how much I fear water, this was indeed too big for me – standing stagnant, somewhere in the middle of the sea, on a rickety boat, not knowing what creature might pop up from anywhere.

 It doesn’t have a proper beach.
-You anchor your boat near the island and then you can hear some noise which is pleasantly unpleasantly.
+You anchor your boat near the island, and then you can hear some noise which is pleasantly unpleasantly.
 And it is rhythmically aligned with the sound of the waves.

-I personally had no clue what is happening.
+I had no clue what is happening.
 And then I realized, oh, I am at the Monkey Island.

 And that is me, more shocked than surprised after I spotted the monkeys.

 Finally, we proceeded towards the Viking Caves.
-Our stoppage here was of very short duration, because the boat wala bhaiya was very tired by now.
+Our stoppage here was of short duration because the boat wala bhaiya was very tired by now.
 You can not go inside the caves, but the internet will tell you that the cave walls have paintings of the Viking ships and thus they get this name.